-The lush farmland around the Rio Grande is the highlight of this drive north—the valley filled with apple orchards is as green as New Mexico gets.
-The road is at first a bit unpromising, as it passes through the modern town of Española, but it soon winds into an ever-narrower canyon and finally emerges at the dramatic point where the high plains meet the mountains.
+Following the winding Rio Grande up into the mountains is the highlight of this drive north.
+The low road to Taos begins past the modern town of Española, passing into a narrowing canyon and finally emerging at the point where the high plains meet the mountains.
 This dramatic arrival makes it the better route for heading north to Taos; you can then loop back south via the high road.
-This route is also more direct than the high road and has fewer stopping points.

 Embudo and Dixon

-The Vista Verde Trail runs about 1.2 miles one-way along the west rim, an easy walk with great views and a few petroglyphs to spot in a small arroyo about a third of the way out; the trailhead is on the other side of the river, half a mile up the hill from the Taos Junction Bridge, off the dirt road Highway 567 (turn left off the highway in Pilar, then follow signs into Orilla Verde).
+Running about 1.2 miles one-way along the west edge of the river, the Vista Verde Trail is an easy walk with great views and a few petroglyphs to spot in a small arroyo about a third of the way out.
+The trailhead is located on the other side of the river, half a mile up the hill from the Taos Junction Bridge off the dirt road Highway 567 (turn left off the highway in Pilar, then follow signs into Orilla Verde).
 Stop first on the main highway at the Rio Grande Gorge Visitors Center (Hwy.
-68, 575/751-4899, 8:30 a.m.–4:30 p.m. daily June–Aug., 10 a.m.–2 p.m. daily Sept.–May) for maps and other information.
+68, 575/751-4899, 8:30am-4:30pm daily June-Aug., 10am-2pm daily Sept.-May) for maps and other information.

-Excerpted from the Third Edition of Moon Santa Fe, Taos & Albuquerque.
+Excerpted from the Tenth Edition of Moon New Mexico.